molundb/molundb.github.io/_posts/2023-11-18-how-to-add-a-force-upgrade-dialog-in-flutter-with-firebase-remote-config.md

 ## Outro

 I hope this tutorial is helpful.
-The source code can be found here: <a href="https://github.com/molundb/mellotippet">https://github.com/molundb/mellotippet</a>.
+The source code can be found here: [https://github.com/molundb/mellotippet](https://github.com/molundb/mellotippet).